 C11.
 C12.
-C12a.
-C12b.
-C13-20.
-C13.
-C14.
-C15.
-Percent of all enrolled, degree-seeking, first-time, first-year student high school grade-point averages Average high school grade-point averages Percent of first-time, first-year (freshman) students with specialized high school course or curriculum selection Percent of first-time, first-year (freshman) students by secondary school type Admissions Policies 19 19 19 C12a.
-C12b.
-C13-20.
-C13.
-C14.
-Percent of first-time, first-year (freshman) students with specialized high school course or curriculum selection Percent of first-time, first-year (freshman) students by secondary school type 19 C13-20.
-C13.
-C14.
-Percent of first-time, first-year (freshman) students by secondary school type C13-20.
-C13.
-C14.
-C13.
-C14.
-Admissions Policies 19 C14.
-20 Application fee 20 C15 Application closing date 20 First-time, first-year students accepted for terms other than the Fall 20 C16.
+Percent of all enrolled, degree-seeking, first-time, first-year student high school grade-point averages 19 19 C12.
+Average high school grade-point averages Percent of first-time, first-year (freshman) students with specialized high school course or curriculum 19 selection 19 C12b.
+Percent of first-time, first-year (freshman) students by secondary school type 19 C13-20.
+Admissions Policies 20 C13.
+Application fee 20 C14.
+Application closing date 20 C15.
+First-time, first-year students accepted for terms other than the Fall 20 C16.
 Notification to applicants of admission decision sent 20 C17.
 Reply policy for admitted applicants 20 C17a.
 Housing deposit policies 20 C18.
 Deferred admission 20 C19.
 Early admission of high school students 21 C20.
-Common application 21 Early Decision and Early Action 21 C21.
-Early decision 21 C22.
-Early action 21 D. TRANSFER ADMISSION 22 D1.
+Common application 21 C21-22.
+Early Decision and Early Action Early decision 21 C21.
+Early decision 21 21 Early action D. TRANSFER ADMISSION 22 D1.
 Transfer admission 22 D2.
-Number of transfer students in Fall 2016 22 D2a.
-Advanced standing of Fall 2016 new admits receiving transfer credits 22 D3-9.
-Application for Admission 22 D3.
-Terms for which transfers may enroll 22 D4.
-Minimum number of transfer credits requirement 22 D5.
-Items required of transfer students to apply for admission 23 D6.
-Minimum high school grade point average required of transfer applicants 23 D7.
+Number of transfer students in Fall 2017 22 D2a.
+Advanced standing of Fall 2017 new admits receiving transfer credits 22 D3-9.
+Application for Admission Terms for which transfers may enroll 22 22 D3.
+D4.
+Minimum number of transfer credits requirement 22 D4.
+D5.
+Items required of transfer students to apply for admission 23 D5.
+D6.
+Minimum high school grade point average required of transfer applicants 23 D0.
+D7.
 Minimum college grade point average required of transfer applicants 23 D8.
 Other application requirements specific to transfer applicants 23 D9.
 Application priority, closing, notification, and candidate reply dates for transfer students 23 Transfer Credit Policies 24 D12.
-Lowest grade earned for any course that may be transferred for credit 24 Maximum number of credits or courses that may be transferred from a two-year or four-year institution 24 D16.
+Lowest grade earned for any course that may be transferred for credit 24 D13-14.
+Maximum number of credits or courses that may be transferred from a two-year or four-year institution 24 D16.
 Minimum number of credits that transfers must complete to earn a bachelor's degree 24 D17.
-Other transfer credit policies 24 • E. ACADEMIC OFFERINGS AND POLICIES Special study options available 25 25 E1.
-E1a.
-Special study options available Majors (areas of concentration) offered leading to a bachelor's degree 25 E3.
+Other transfer credit policies 24 E. ACADEMIC OFFERINGS AND POLICIES 25 E1.
+Special study options available 25 E1a.
+Majors (areas of concentration) offered leading to a bachelor's degree 25 E3.
 Areas in which all or most students are required to complete some course work prior to graduation 26 E3a.
-Majors with the highest enrollment among May 2016 graduates 26 E3b.
-Distribution of May 2016 graduates by academic division 26 E3c.
-Percent of May 2016 graduates who undertook study abroad for credit toward their degrees 27 27 E3d.
-Percent of May 2016 graduates who undertook off-campus study for credit toward their degrees 27 E4.
-Total endowment as reported to the National Association of College and University Business Officers 27 E5.
-Total endowment as reported to NACUBO 2011-2012 to 2015-2016 E6.
-Alumni giving in 2015-2016 27 177 STUDENT LIFE 28 F. Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking F1.
-20 undergraduates enrolled in Fall 2016 who fit the different categories 28 28 28 F1.
-F2.
-F3. undergraduates enrolled in Fall 2016 who fit the different categories 28 29 F1.
-F2. undergraduates enrolled in Fall 2016 who fit the different categories Activities offered 28 F1.
-F2.
-F3.
-F4. undergraduates enrolled in Fall 2016 who fit the different categories Activities offered ROTC programs Housing 28 29 29 F1.
-F2.
-F3.
-F4.
-G. undergraduates enrolled in Fall 2016 who fit the different categories Activities offered ROTC programs Housing ANNUAL EXPENSES 28 29 29 30 F1.
-F2.
-F3.
-F4.
-G. G0. undergraduates enrolled in Fall 2016 who fit the different categories Activities offered ROTC programs Housing ANNUAL EXPENSES Internet address of institution's net price tracker 28 29 29 30 30 F1.
-F2.
-F3.
-F4.
-G. undergraduates enrolled in Fall 2016 who fit the different categories Activities offered ROTC programs Housing ANNUAL EXPENSES 28 29 29 30
+Majors with the highest enrollment among May 2017 graduates 26 E3b.
+Distribution of May 2017 graduates by academic division 26 E3c.
+Percent of May 2017 graduates who undertook study abroad for credit toward their degrees 27 E3d.
+Percent of May 2017 graduates who undertook off-campus study for credit toward their degrees 27 E4.
+1 , 27 E5.
+Total endowment as reported to NACUBO 2012-2013 to 2016-2017 27 E6.
+Alumni giving in 2016-2017 27 F. STUDENT LIFE 28 F1.
+Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2017 who fit the different categories 28 F2.
+Activities offered 28 F3.
+ROTC programs 29 F4.
+Housing 29 G. ANNUAL EXPENSES 30 G0.
+Internet address of institution's net price tracker 30 G1.
+Undergraduate full-time tuition, required fees, room and board for 2017-2018 academic year 30 G2.
+Number of credits per term a student can take for the stated full-time tuition 30 G3.
+Do tuition and fees vary by year of study?
+30